Williamsburg student arrested after bringing loaded handgun to school

 WILLIAMSBURG, Va. - A Warhill High School student was arrested Friday morning after bringing a loaded handgun to school.

-According to Deputy Chief Steve Rubino, officers responded to the school at 11:40 a.m. after a student told administrators that 19-year-old Da’Quan Thomas Ky’Le Williams was in possession of a handgun.
+According to Deputy Chief Steve Rubino, officers responded to the school at 11:40 a.m. after a student told a school security officer that 19-year-old Da'Quan Thomas Ky'Le Williams was believed to be in possession of a handgun.

 The weapon, a 9mm handgun, was located in Williams' gym bag and was found to contain six rounds of ammunition.
 An additional round was found in Williams' vehicle.

-Williams, a senior at Warhill High School, was taken into custody and charged with felony possession of a firearm on school property and felony second offense carrying a concealed weapon.
+Williams, a senior at Warhill High School, was taken into custody and was removed from school grounds.
+He was charged with felony possession of a firearm on school property and felony second offense carrying a concealed weapon.

+A spokesperson with Williamsburg-James City County Schools told News 3 that in addition to police charges, appropriate disciplinary action is being taken at the school.
+While school officials cannot discuss individual student discipline matters, "in general, in accordance with the Code of Conduct, there is a range of consequences for having a weapon on school grounds, up to and including expulsion."

+The spokesperson said because the weapon was secured, the school was not placed on lockdown.
+As soon as the situation was resolved, the school's principal notified parents and staff with the following message:

 Williams is being held at the Virginia Peninsula Regional Jail without bond.